-Contemporary digital evidence can be a nuisance to manage if attempted without the right technological tools.
+Contemporary digital evidence management can be a nuisance for law enforcement if attempted without the right technological tools.

 The resulting mass of evidence necessitates investment in a high-performance, scalable digital evidence management system to effectively process, manage, and analyze the evidentiary data.

 Evidence storage dilemmas are also at the heart of digital evidence management, especially with the increasing implementation and use of body-worn cameras (BWCs) that generate vast evidentiary footage on a daily basis.

 The evidence storage conundrum is further exacerbated due to data retention policies that can majorly contribute to inflating storage costs.
 These retention policies could range anywhere from two to twenty-five years, depending on the case type, or even indefinitely in case of life and capital cases, for example.

 Amid these challenges, one thing has become evidently clear in the current legal landscape i.e. video, as a medium of digital evidence, is here to stay.
 The use of video evidence in the criminal justice system will only increase as technology becomes more sophisticated and finely ingrained in the lives of civilians around the world.
 With the implementation of BWCs, the rise of video will be exponential and pervasive in all criminal investigation.

 So what can be done to manage digital evidence?

 With video becoming the new evidentiary frontier, it is no longer a question of whether law enforcement agencies need to implement a digital evidence management system (DEMS) but of when.
 The longer agencies take to employ a DEMS architecture, the more inefficiencies will occur across departments, and the more arduous everyday tasks will become for employees at all echelons of the organizations.